milanify/zyphra-desktop-demo/README.md

 ## Intro

-This repo is a proof of concept of a Zyphra AI desktop application, with 4 major features showcased.
+This repo is a proof of concept of a Zyphra AI desktop application that I proactively created, with 4 major features showcased.
 It uses React.js and Electron.js.
 For those who don't know, Zyphra is a foundational AI research company similar to ChatGPT & Anthropic.

 [View the Zyphra Desktop Demo PDF Overview](./zyphra-desktop-demo.pdf)